The International Rescue Committee

 In the aftermath of the Ebola crisis the healthcare system in Liberia had taken a toll and was eager to implement changes that could strengthen its weakened system.
 We hypothesized that local CHVs could be equipped and trained to deliver vaccines in the most rural and remote regions of Liberia, but needed to test the theory before moving forward with implementation.

-Our small team of two (an immunization technical advisor and I) set out to rural Liberia to understand the real challenges of vaccine delivery and the role of CHVs in the communities.
-Interestingly, our hypothesis was wrong.
-It would not be a good idea to involve the CHVs as we had hoped, but the process did open up several interesting opportunities to strengthen the vaccination process that we had not seen before.
+Our small team of two (an immunization technical advisor and myself) set out to rural Liberia to understand the real challenges of vaccine delivery and the role of CHVs in the communities.
+Interestingly, after performing several small scale prototypes we discovered that our hypothesis was wrong.
+It would not be a good idea to involve the CHVs as we had hoped, which saved the IRC thousands of dollars that may have been invested into implementing an idea that worked in theory, but would not have worked in practice.
+Furthermore, the process did open up several interesting opportunities to strengthen the vaccination process that we had not seen before.

 Combining these new opportunities with an in-depth review of immunization approaches from around the world, we developed a set of guidelines and proposed approaches to guide Airbel's approach to immunization into the future, in Liberia and beyond.